March law (Anglo-Scottish border): March law in the 15th century

 In 1451, arrangements were made to bring March law closer to English practice in the courts of Admiralty and Chivalry, in that Scottish plaintiffs could now take their cases to the Chancellor of England if English wrongdoers failed to turn up at the border tribunals.
 Other provisions led to the closer supervision of the Warden-Conservators by their respective governments.

 The grip of families such as the Percys and Nevilles on the wardenships meant that the wardenial courts were busier than ever and competing with, and beating, the common law courts for business.

-Edward IV of England took advantage of the Scots' reluctance to support Henry VI to maintain the relatively favourable conditions in which March law had been operating.
+Edward IV took advantage of the Scots' reluctance to support Henry VI to maintain the relatively favourable conditions in which March law had been operating.
 The provisions concerning March law laid out in the truce documents of 1464 were not much more than a reiteration of those of 1457 that Henry VI and James II had signed.
 Border law worked even with the coming back into power (briefly) of Henry VI and the accession of James III of Scotland.
 In 1473, new procedures for dealing with cross-border homicides were instituted, along with a limit on the number of retainers that could be invited to the days of march (which often ended in riotous behaviour, in part due to the sheer numbers of opposing armed bands).
 The war between England and Scotland of 1480–1484 put the border courts into abeyance once more, but Edward did not want them dismantled and his successor, Richard III of England, despite his enmity towards the Scots, revived them.

 In 1484, Richard and James made an attempt (like many monarchs before them) to lessen the power of their 'over-mighty subjects' in the border lands by separating the wardenial work from that of the Conservators of the truce.
 The indenture signed between them made the Wardens strictly responsible for military operations, but the chasing down and prosecution of criminals in the borders remained in the hands of 'lesser' lords who had intimate knowledge of local affairs.